The Department of Film and Media Arts is a major academic center for the education of contemporary artists and media arts professionals.

 The centerpiece of the department’s undergraduate curriculum is a four-year core program that emphasizes collaborative and interdisciplinary practice, innovative thinking, and a critical understanding of new technologies.
 Students emerge from the Department of Film and Media Arts highly skilled in their individual disciplines, ready to tackle the demands of contemporary art and commerce.

-American Film Schools (ninth consecutive year)
+American Film Schools (10th consecutive year)

 Best M.F.A.
 Programs

-Animation Schools (East Coast)
+Private Animation Schools (U.S.)

 Hands-On Learning Experiences